 - 1 additional anthropology elective

+Capstone sequencing.
+You enroll in the precapstone and capstone courses in the same topic, in back-to-back semesters (fall/spring), and in your final academic year.
+The capstone must be taken alone as your sole remaining degree requirement.
 Capstone topics are subject to change annually.
-You enroll in the precapstone and capstone courses in back-to-back semesters (fall/spring) and in your final academic year.

 On-campus requirements can typically be completed through: